 Additional things to add to your request

 Defining metrics to measure, the scope of the intended project, and indicators of successful cooperation is challenging.
 It requires a deep understanding of software development processes.
 Moreover, it’s sometimes difficult to estimate the scope of a software project.
-Your service provider might change it after a preliminary analysis by offering more effective alternatives.
+Your service provider might change it after a preliminary analysis by consulting and offering more effective alternatives.

 Optionally, you can share with the provider: